Auslan: Pronouns

 Pronouns are established using the signing space, either arbitrary (for non-present people/things) or iconic.
-For example, "I will give you the doll tomorrow" would be signed as TOMORROW DOLL GIVE, with the sign GIVE starting at the speakers body and finishing at the receivers.
+For example, "I will give you the doll tomorrow" would be signed as TOMORROW DOLL GIVE, with the sign GIVE starting at the speaker's body and finishing at the receiver's.
 The use of signing space also makes all pronouns non-gendered.

 Auslan in relation to English

 It is sometimes wrongly assumed that English-speaking countries share a single sign language.
 Auslan is a natural language distinct from spoken or written English.
 Its grammar and vocabulary often do not have direct English equivalents and vice versa.
 However, English, as the dominant language in Australia, has had a significant influence on Auslan, especially through manual forms such as fingerspelling and (more recently) Signed English.

 It is difficult to sign Auslan fluently while speaking English, as the word order may be different, and there is often no direct sign-to-word equivalence.
 However, mouthing of an English word together with a sign may serve to clarify when one sign may have several English equivalents.
 In some cases, the mouth gesture that accompanies a sign may not reflect the equivalent translation in English (e.g. a sign meaning "thick" may be accompanied by a mouth gesture that does not resemble any English word).